gaehlerm/SoftwareEngineering/README.md

 shopping.go_shopping()
 ```

-This sequence of function calls is given by the natural order of the shopping process.
-First you need money and a shopping lst, before you go shopping.
+This sequence of function calls follows the natural order of the shopping process.
+First, you need money and a shopping list before you go shopping.
 However, this order is not enforced by the code.
 One could also swap two of the function calls as follows:

 ```py
 shopping = Shopping()